TheAcademyofNaturalSciences/BareHills_SerpentineBarrens/README.md

 -Extract the contents to C:\OTB

 -Run "C:\OTB\otbenv.bat" from the command line in Windows in order to use the OTB commands in the CMD

+-Use the steps in "OTB_Segmentation.txt" to run the segmentation algorithm